Home Loans 16 March 2026 10 min read

 3. Find your property.
 Research suburbs, attend open inspections, and get a feel for the market.
 When you find a property you're serious about, organise building and pest inspections.
 Your conveyancer should review the contract of sale before you sign anything.

 4. Make an offer or bid at auction.
-For private sales, your broker or conveyancer can advise on conditions to include in your offer (such as subject to finance and building inspection).
+For private sales, your broker or conveyancer can guide you on conditions to include in your offer (such as subject to finance and building inspection).
 At auction, the contract is unconditional - so ensure your finances are in order beforehand.

 5. Apply for formal approval.
 Once you have a signed contract, your broker submits the full loan application.
 The lender orders a property valuation and completes their assessment.
 This process typically takes 5 to 10 business days.